chthong/mec_labs/lab1/README.md

 # Step
 * You will now install Open Baton
 * Project link:
-* Open Baton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification and the TOSCA Standard.
+* Open Baton is an open source platform providing a comprehensive implementation of the ETSI NFV Management and Orchestration (MANO) specification.

 * Open Baton provides multiple mechanisms for interoperating with different VNFM vendor solutions.
 It has a modular architecture which can be easily extended for supporting additional use cases.